-Paschoe House remained in the Hamlyn’s ownership until the late 1940s; the last generation of the Hamlyn family opened Paschoe’s doors to refugee children from North London during World War II.
+Paschoe House remained in the Hamlyn’s ownership until the late 1940s; the last generation of the Hamlyn family opened Paschoe’s doors to 75 evacuee children from North London during World War II.

 In the 1950s, Paschoe House was sold to a Bond Street antiques dealer, Mr Frank Surgey, and unfortunately in his ownership Paschoe lost its west wing to dry rot splitting the large L-shaped property into 2 separate properties; Paschoe House and Paschoe Cottage.